MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-in-teams.md

 Currently, you can only use PowerShell to set this policy.
 You can edit an existing Teams meeting policy by using the [Set-CsTeamsMeetingPolicy](/powershell/module/skype/set-csteamsmeetingpolicy) cmdlet.
 Or, create a new Teams meeting policy by using the [New-CsTeamsMeetingPolicy](/powershell/module/skype/new-csteamsmeetingpolicy) cmdlet, and then assign the policy to users.

-To specify whether users can customize their video background in a meeting or consume scenes outside of the company and Microsoft Teams Store, set the **VideoFiltersMode** parameter as follows:
+To specify whether users can customize their video background in a meeting or use scenes from outside the Company Apps Store and Microsoft Teams Store, set the **VideoFiltersMode** parameter as follows:

 |Setting value in PowerShell |Behavior  |
 |---------|---------|